Thomascountz/thomascountz/_posts/2018-11-18-2d-coordinate-fromes-matplotlib.md

 Notice that we have to add transformations and thetas together is several places.
 This is because of the relativity.
 We need a way to say that `frame1` is in reference to `frame0`, and `frame2` is in reference to `frame1`.
 We do that by duplicating the math to get from `frame0` to `frame1` so that we can get to `frame2`.

-There is a more consise way: homogenous transformation matricies.
+There is a more concise way: homogenous transformation matrices.

 Let's take a look, and then we'll go back and see how they work.